|home:travel:croatia||site map||navigation help|

 Date: July 29th to August 8th, 2017

 Irina, one of Sandra's childhood friends, wished to celebrate her birthday in Split, Croatia.
 The idea was for the girls to spend their time alone (no boys allowed!) so in the meantime I figured I'll hang out with my mom whom I haven't seen in a few years.
 Afterwards, we would travel to Slovakia to visit my dad.
 Sandra's sister Ivonne would also come along for what would be her ever visit to my homeland.
 After a bit of research (traveling to Europe in the peak of holiday season is not cheap!), we finally settled on meeting in Vienna.
-Ivonne's flight arrived one hour after our, while my mom took an earlier bus from Prague.
+Ivonne's flight arrived one hour after ours, while my mom took an earlier bus from Prague.
 It took Ivonne another hour to come out of the customs area and when she did, she was without her bag.
 Her luggage did not make the connecting flight!
-It wouldn't be for another five days that she would finally get reunited with it.
+It wouldn't be for another five days that she and her bag would finally get reunited.
 While we were waiting for Ivonne, mom, Sandra and I went to the car rental center to sign out my reserved car.
 This was my first time ever driving in Europe.
-It's not cheap, but so much more convenient and efficient than waiting for public transport.
+It's not cheap, but it was so much more convenient and efficient than waiting for public transport.
 Plus I figured since there were four of us traveling together, the price of the car rental makes up for the cost of bus or train tickets.
 I was given a nice black Audi A3.
 It was diesel powered and did in fact sound like a truck.

 My plan for day two was to drop off Sandra and Ivonne in Split and then "go somewhere" with my mom.
 I didn't fire up Hotels.com until the morning.
 I used the "search on map" feature to look for accommodations in the general vicinity of Split.
 There was a cluster of hotels in a town called Makarska.
 I found a hotel that looked nice so booked it.
-It was after this that my mom told me that Makarska is a very famous holiday destination that she hoped to visit.
+It was after this that my mom told me that Makarska is a very famous holiday destination she had hoped to visit.
 I must admit that my knowledge of Croatia was rather basic prior to this trip.
-It was limited to: 1) they have good ice cream, 2) a lot of people like to go there for sunbathing in the summer, and 3) that there are some nice islands that my Croatian friend Alex suggested to visit.
+It was limited to: 1) they have good ice cream, 2) a lot of people like to go there for sunbathing in the summer, and 3) it has some nice islands that my Croatian friend Alex suggested to visit.
 Also something about the Game of Thrones being filmed there but as I haven't seen any of the episodes, that factoid didn't intrugue me much.

 But first, we needed to get to Croatia.
 Driving in Europe is somewhat different than in the US.
 The main difference is that people drive much more aggressively.
 They don't leave much space between cars which results in them slamming on their brakes at the last minute.
 The other difference, related to above, is that there are vastly larger differences in the speed people drive.
 The highways here have typically only two lanes and unlike in the US, nobody passes on the right.
 Cars will instead get on your tail and tailgate you and flash their lights until you get out of the way.
 On the highway, the speed limit is typically 135km/h but it's not unusual to find cars going perhaps 80 kph in the right lane, while at the same time there are others zooming by at almost 200 kph in the left lane.
 This means that if you are like me and like to drive just above the speed limit, you will constantly have to be changing lanes.
 There was quite a lot of traffic so basically the entire 7 hour drive down to Split was zigzagging from lane to lane.
 It's unlikely that you will find a long enough stretch of traffic moving at normal speed to "zone out".
-This makes the drive much more tiring than a drive of comparable distance would be in the States.
+This makes the drive much more tiring than a drive of comparable distance in the United States.
 Driving is also quite expensive.
-Besides the price gas (or diesel in my case), all countries have some sort of payment scheme for the use of highways.
+Besides the gas price (or diesel in my case), all countries have some sort of payment scheme for the use of highways.
 The car already came with access for Austrian roads, but we had to purchase a vignette for the 2 hour drive through Slovenia.
 The cheapest option was for 7 days at 15 euro.
 I thought this was expensive but that was before we entered Croatia.
 Instead of having a fixed price vignette, you get a ticket when you enter a highway and then pay on exit, similar to the New Jersey Turnpike.
 And the prices are nuts.
 If I remember right, the single trip from the Slovenian border to Split cost around 25 dollars.
 And on the way out, we spent about 50 dollars to reach Hungary.

 After dropping Sandra and Ivonne in Split, mom and I continued for another hour south.
 You then take an exit (after paying the toll, of course!) and enter a tunnel, which spits you out in Makarska.
 This sea-side village is squeezed between the massive Biokovo mountain and the sea.
 The town consists of a promenade full of cafes and restaurants and a port.
 There are also two beaches on both sides of the town.
 Our hotel Porin was located right on the promenade.
 This town was packed with visitors!
 After dinner (I had a plate full of small sardine-like fish) I went out to check out the nightlife.
 There were several lounges right under our windows so it was quite noisy and I don't think my mom got much sleep that night.
 I grabbed a drink in two spots, watching the people.
 The second place I went to was more of a dance club and I heard about 4 different remixes of Despacito in the short time I spent there.
 Then the next morning I woke up early and went for a run.
 I saw on Google Maps that there was a secluded nude beach about two miles away from the town through a forest park.
 The run to this beach was spectacular.
 You basically run on a cliff just above the ocean of the most brilliant azure color.
 I got to the deserted beach just as the sun was coming up and jumped in for a 20 minute swim.
 Who needs a bathing suite when you have a nude beach?
 I then continued the run checking out more of the trails in the park.
 At one point this brought me to an overlook above Nugal beach.
 I then returned back to the hotel for breakfast.
 The buffet breakfast included my favorites of bread and pate, which tasted awesome after the run.
 After breakfast, I again started looking for accommodations.
 Our hotel was sold out for the night but I instead found some options in the town of Trogir.
 This town is north of Split very close to the airport.
 This looked promising as my mom was flying out the next day.
 However instead of driving there directly along the coast, I figured it would be fun to hop on the ferry to the Brač island, and from there take another ferry to Split.
 I did not realize how long the lines get for the Makarska-Sumartin line due to the ferry having capacity for only about 25 cars.
 We got to the ferry at around 9:45 am.
 While I figured we probably won't make the 10 am ferry, I assumed we'll take the one at 11.
 Well that was not to be as there were already too many cars ahead of us.
 The next ferry wouldn't leave until 2:30 pm.
 Oops!
 With nothing else to do, I bought a beach towel and joined my fellow Europeans in rotisserieing in the sun.
 I could really only take this for about an hour.
 I don't understand how people come sunbathing for weeks at a time.